 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 Investors should carefully read the Key Investor Information Document (KIID), Supplementary Information Document (SID) and Scheme Particulars before making an investment decision.
+Charges tend to be higher than for conventional Unit Trusts to allow for a portion of the charges applicable to underlying funds.
 The NURS KIID, SID and Scheme Particulars are available from Jupiter on request.
 For definitions please see the glossary of this factsheet or at www.jupiteram.com.